-- 7.14 The PRA expects firms to demonstrate that the governance and controls around investment management, including the investment strategy and the discretion given to investment managers, ensures that any rebalancing of assets within MA portfolios is strictly for the purposes of good risk management. - 7.15 Keeping in mind the constraints of the condition in [x] of the MA regulations, the PRA recognises that firms may wish to undertake asset rebalancing in an MA portfolio as a result of changes in expectations of future asset cash flows.
+7.14 The PRA expects firms to be able to demonstrate that the governance and controls around investment management, including the investment strategy and the discretion given to investment managers, ensures that any rebalancing of assets within MA portfolios is strictly for the purposes of good risk management.

+7.15 Keeping in mind the constraints of the condition in regulation 4(5) of the IRPR regulations, the PRA recognises that firms may wish to undertake asset rebalancing in an MA portfolio as a result of changes in expectations of future asset cash flows.
 The PRA also accepts that there may be circumstances where some asset trading is required in order to implement a change to the firm's risk and investment management strategy, for example to de-risk (or re-risk) a portfolio and to manage the MA portfolio in line with the overall credit risk appetite for the MA portfolio.
 Where it is specifically for the purposes of good risk management, trading an asset for one with the same yield but lower risk or for one with a higher yield but the same risk, is not necessarily precluded so long as a firm can demonstrate robust principles and practices around risk management and governance.
-Firms should set out how the policy on asset trading interacts with the firm's: - risk management objectives; and
+A firm should consider how its policy on asset trading interacts with its:

-- investment policy for the MA portfolio to hold any asset to maturity. - 7.16 The PRA also expects firms to provide evidence of a process by which trades made within an MA portfolio are reported regularly to senior management.
+- risk management objectives; and - investment policy for the MA portfolio to hold any asset to maturity.

+7.16 The PRA also expects firms to have in place a process by which trades made within an MA portfolio are reported regularly to senior management.
 The PRA expects to be able to review such information as part of its ongoing supervision of firms applying the MA.